Product Name

 Identify the severity of your hair loss

-Take a close look at the affected areas.
-Pay attention to changes in hair patterns, density variations, and any new or worsening bald spots.
 You can determine the severity of your hair loss by noting the extent of thinning or balding.
 This will help in tracking the progression of your hair loss and providing detailed information to healthcare providers.

-Accurately assessing the severity of your hair loss is important because it allows for a more tailored approach to treatment.
-Severe hair loss might require more intensive treatments, while early-stage thinning can often be managed with less aggressive interventions.
+Severe hair loss may require more intensive treatments, while early-stage thinning can often be managed with less aggressive solutions.

 Step #2: Determine the cause of your hair loss